fusioncharts/dev_centre_docs/getting-started/jquery/install-using-jquery.md

 npm install fusioncharts --save
 ```

-### Step 2: Install the `fusioncharts jquery` helper via npm
+**Step 2: Install the `jquery-fusioncharts` module via npm**

-To install the `fusioncharts jquery` helper, execute the following command in the terminal:
+To install the `jquery-fusioncharts` module, execute the following command in the terminal:

 ```Shell
 npm install jquery-fusioncharts --save